 About CCML

-The City of Chicago Math League is sponsored by the Chicago Board of Education to encourage students to challenge themselves mathematically.
-Each year twenty-five schools compete over five contests (four "regular" contests plus a citywide finals held at IIT) to determine the city champion and to prepare for competition at the state level.
+The City of Chicago Math League is sponsored by the Chicago Board of Education to encourage high school students (grades 9-12 only) to challenge themselves mathematically.
+Each year, at least thirty schools compete over five contests (four "regular" contests plus a citywide finals) to determine the city champion and to prepare for competition at the state level.